 If your infant or young child has been diagnosed with cerebral palsy due to what you believe was negligent medical treatment, you may be entitled to compensation.

-Filing a birth injury lawsuit to seek justice for medical malpractice can be a meaningful action for parents and their afflicted children, who may face lifelong consequences at no fault of their own.
+Filing a birth injury lawsuit to seek justice for medical malpractice can be a meaningful action for parents and their afflicted children, who may face lifelong consequences through no fault of their own.